Privatik/BaseProject/README.md

 The "auth" module is an example for other feature-modules

-In the project use some of [my personal util libraries](https://github.com/Privatik/MyUtilsProject/tree/master/util)
+In the project use some of [my personal util libraries](https://github.com/Privatik/MyUtilsProject/tree/master/util) For the state machine in the presenter use my personal library from [maven](https://central.sonatype.com/artifact/io.github.privatik/machine/1.0.2-beta)

-For the state machine in the presenter use my personal library from [maven](https://central.sonatype.com/artifact/io.github.privatik/machine/1.0.2-beta)
+This library was inspired by the existing [library](https://github.com/dimsuz/unicorn/tree/master), but something has changed.
 ```
 internal class AuthPresenter @Inject constructor(
     private val interactor: AuthInteractor